-Jamaica Kincaid is widely acclaimed for her novels, short stories, and essays, including writings on her life as a gardener.
-She was also a staff writer for the New Yorker from 1973 to 1996 and has been a contributor for the Village Voice.
+Jamaica Kincaid is a widely acclaimed and fiercely original writer known for her novels, short stories, and essays, including writings on her life as a gardener.
+She was also staff writer for the New Yorker from 1973 to 1996 and has been a contributor for the Village Voice.

 In the New York Review of Books, Darryl Pinckney wrote, “Kincaid’s rhythms and the circularity of her thought patterns in language bring Gertrude Stein to mind.
 She is an eccentric and altogether impressive descendant.”